Twelve thousand centuries ago, long before the first humans

 We know the half life of 238U with high precision.
 We

 can also accurately measure the abundances of 238U and

-206Pb in a rock sample using a suitable mass
+206Pb in a rock sample using a mass spectrometer.
+If we

 Zircon is a highly durable mineral, being hard and chemically inert.
 The oldest zircon grains found on Earth, from the Jack Hills of western Australia, are about 4.40 billion years old.
 This only tells us that the Earth cannot be younger than this age, because the oldest zircon may have formed some time after the Earth formed.
 However, we can also measure the age of rocks brought back from the Moon by the Apollo astronauts, whose landing sites included some that were deliberately chosen by NASA for their apparent great age.
 The most accurate age measurements of all come from meteorites, some of which (known as carbonaceous chondrites) are virtually unchanged from the very beginning of the Solar System.
 It is from these meteorites that we get a precise age of 4.55 billion years for the Solar System and, presumably, the Earth.

 The actual process of formation of the Earth involved dust grains

 merging to form progressively larger bodies, called planetesimals,

 that merged through further collisions to form the planets.
 This